p2ppsr/wallet-storage/README.md

 #### Function: internalizeActionSdk

-Internalize Action allows a wallet to take ownership of outputs in a pre-existing transaction.
-The transaction may, or may not already be known to both the storage and user.
+Internalize Action enables a wallet to assume ownership of specific outputs in an existing transaction.
+These transactions may or may not already be recorded in the wallet's storage.
+The function processes two types of outputs: `wallet payments` and `basket insertions`.

-Two types of outputs are handled: "wallet payments" and "basket insertions".

-A "basket insertion" output is considered a custom output and has no effect on the wallet's "balance".
+`Basket Insertion` outputs are treated as custom outputs and do not impact the wallet's balance.
+Certain merge rules apply, such as disallowing the "default" basket as the insertion target.

-A "wallet payment" adds an outputs value to the wallet's change "balance".
-These outputs are assigned to the "default" basket.
+`Wallet Payment` outputs contribute to the wallet's change balance and are assigned to the "default" basket.
+Specific validation ensures that outputs conform to the BRC-29 protocol and proper locking scripts.

-Processing starts with simple validation and then checks for a pre-existing transaction.
-If the transaction is already known to the user, then the outputs are reviewed against the existing outputs treatment, and merge rules are added to the arguments passed to the storage layer.
-The existing transaction must be in the 'unproven' or 'completed' status.
-Any other status is an error.

-When the transaction already exists, the description is updated.
-The isOutgoing sense is not changed.

-"basket insertion" Merge Rules:

-1. The "default" basket may not be specified as the insertion basket.
-2. A change output in the "default" basket may not be target of an insertion into a different basket.
-3. These baskets do not affect the wallet's balance and are typed "custom".

-"wallet payment" Merge Rules:

-1. Targetting an existing change "default" basket output results in a no-op.
-No error.
-No alterations made.
-2. Targetting a previously "custom" non-change output converts it into a change output.
-This alters the transaction's `amount`, and the wallet balance.
+The function begins by validating the transaction using AtomicBEEF and processes outputs based on their protocol.
+If the transaction is already recorded, it updates the description without altering its outgoing status.

+This function ensures secure integration of pre-existing transaction outputs into the wallet, enforcing strict validation rules for consistency and integrity.

 ```ts
 export async function internalizeActionSdk(signer: WalletSigner, vargs: sdk.ValidInternalizeActionArgs, originator?: sdk.OriginatorDomainNameStringUnder250Bytes): Promise<sdk.InternalizeActionResult>